thosgood/this-weeks-finds/markdown/101-151/week121.md

-Starting with Boardman and Vogt's work, and shortly thereafter that of May, operads have become really important in homotopy theory, string theory, and now n-category theory; this review article sketches some of the connections.
+Starting with Boardman and Vogt's work, and shortly thereafter that of May, operads have become really important in homotopy theory, string theory, and now $n$-category theory; this review article sketches some of the connections.

 8) Masoud Khalkhali, On cyclic homology of A~\infty~ algebras, preprint